 For youth entering grades 6 through 9.
 Thursdays July 12, 19, 26, and August 2 & 9.
 Grades 6-7 meet from 3:30 - 5:30 p.m.
 Grades 8-9 meet from 6:00 - 8:00 p.m.
 Space is limited to 10 students in each session.
 Register online.

-Independent readers of all ages can register for a 15 min time slot to read aloud to Tucker in the children's story hour room, Thursday afternoons from 4:30- 5:30 pm, June 12th-August 30th.
+Independent readers of all ages can register for a 15 min time slot to read aloud to Tucker in the children's story hour room, Thursday afternoons from 4:30- 5:30 pm.
 Tucker is a 4 1/2 yr old standard poodle who lives with his poodle sisters and human parents in Newtown.
 Now that he is a certified therapy dog, Tucker is ready for his new adventure as a reading buddy for children.
-Please ...
+Please indicate your time ...

 Learn about raspberry pis, soldering, electronics, coding and 3D printing.
 Participants should plan to attend all four sessions.
 Monday sessions will be July 23rd and 30th and August 6th and 13th.